EnzymeCorp/handbook/index.md

  This will be summarized in an annual review.

 #### Our Office
-* Enzyme HQ (headquarters): 360 Langton St, Suite 100, San Francisco, CA 94103.
+* Enzyme HQ (headquarters): 611 Gateway Blvd Ste 120, South San Francisco, CA 94080.

 ##### Focused Work and Asynchronous Communication
 - We support being in “in the zone” ([deep focused work](https://www.youtube.com/watch?v=ZD7dXfdDPfg))